GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 is recommended to add an initial code owner configuration at the root level that defines the code owners for the project/branch explicitly.

+**NOTE:** Submitting the initial code owner configuration requires an override or an approval from a fallback code owner (see above).

 **NOTE:** It's recommended to add the initial code owner configuration only after enabling the code owners functionality so that the code owner configuration is [validated](validation.html) on upload, which prevents submitting an invalid code owner config that may block the submission of all changes (e.g. if it is not parseable).
-Submitting the initial code owner configuration requires an override or an approval from a fallback code owner (see above).

 **NOTE** If the repository contains pre-existing code owner config files, it is recommended to validate them via the [Check code owners files REST